 Every personal check you write is filled with important information, valuable data you don't want just anybody to know.
 You may not realize just how much you reveal about yourself every time you give out a personal check.
-Lean what the numbers on a personal check mean to have a better understanding of the information you might be compromising if your checks are lost or stolen.
+So, what do the numbers on a check represent exactly?
+These include the date, check amount, account number and routing number and are important for the check's usefulness.

 The top, left-hand corner of every personal check contains some very private numbers: your phone number and address.
 If your checks are lost or stolen, someone will know exactly where and how to reach you using these numbers alone.
 The address and phone number of your bank is also revealed on the left side of your personal checks, just under the long, blank line which runs horizontally across the middle of the check.

-Across the bottom of the check, a series of numbers appear at the left-hand side, extending almost to the other end of the document.
-The first series of numbers at the bottom of the check represented the bank routing number, a 9-digit code which denotes the specific banking institution where you keep your checking account.
+You'll see a bottom row of numbers on a check.
+The first series of numbers is the bank routing number, a nine-digit code which denotes the specific banking institution where you keep your checking account.
 The same routing number is written across the top middle of the check in small type, a fraction code which displays the routing number in a different way.
-Bank routing numbers are always 9 digits long, beginning with 0, 1, 2 or 3.
+Bank routing numbers begin with 0, 1, 2 or 3.

 A second number group is printed across the bottom of personal checks, appearing after the 9-digit routing number.
 The second number group is the account number for your checking account, a code that tells the bank where to find the money to make good on the check.
 Often, the check number displayed at the top of the check is repeated again at the bottom following the account number.